-ING does not believe in giving for the pleasure of giving.
-That is the reason why we started to look for a ‘sustainable’ charity project 10 years ago.
-The partnership between ING and UNICEF has a distinctive focus: contributing in a positive and lasting manner to the lives of millions of children and young people worldwide.
-By providing them with the necessary tools to improve their lives and their environment.
+The partnership between ING and UNICEF has a distinctive focus: making a positive and lasting contribution to the lives of millions of children and young people around the world.

 Back to basics

-Qualitative education as well as safe and sanitary living conditions.
-Are they not the fundamental rights of all children?
-Yet far too often such rights do not suffice.
-To that end ING, together with UNICEF, and its other partners went ‘back to basics’.
-We organised campaigns to gather money and inform people, both within and outside ING.
+A decent education and safe sanitary living conditions.
+Are these not the fundamental rights of all children?
+Yet far too often, these basic rights are denied to too many children.
+Which is why ING, together with UNICEF and its other partners have gone ‘back to basics’.
+By organizing campaigns that raise money and create awareness, both within and beyond ING.

 Building for the future